-.5 the type and arrangement of detectors shall ensure quick detection of fire and prevent misoperation under normal operating conditions of machinery space.
+.5 the type and arrangement of detectors shall ensure quick detection of fire and prevent misoperation under normal conditions of machinery space.
 Provision shall be made for detectors of at least two types operating by different factors of fire detection.
-In spaces of less than 2,5 m in height, only use of heat detectors may be subject to special consideration by the Register;
+In spaces of less than 2,5 m in height only the use of heat detectors is permitted;